 Hicks also imagines what placing a baby for adoption must be like for others.

-“For women who want children but are unable to have them, the decision to give my child up can seem like a slap in the face,” she writes.
+“For women who want children but are unable to have them, the decision to give a baby up for adoption can seem like a slap in the face,” she writes.
 “For men — like the father of my child — it can make them feel helpless.
 For parents like mine, who had me when they were far younger than I was when I got pregnant, it can seem selfish.”

-Ultimately, though, Hicks realizes a fundamental truth that many women who place their children for adoption encounter.
+Ultimately, though, Hicks realizes a fundamental truth that many women who are putting a child up for adoption encounter.

 “Why would I want to make anybody feel any of these things?” she asks.
 “I didn’t want anyone to be hurt, but I knew that if I kept this child, it wouldn’t be any of them who would suffer.
 It would be me and the baby.”